downshift-js/downshift/README.md

 > `function(selectedItem: any, stateAndHelpers: object)` | optional, no useful default

-Called when the user selects an item, regardless of the previous selected item. `onChange` is only called when the selected item is different from the previously selected one.
+Called when the user selects an item, regardless of the previous selected item.
  Called with the item that was selected and the new state of `downshift`. (see `onStateChange` for more info on `stateAndHelpers`).